 V: So my last question for the both of you, what does it mean to be inconvenient?

 Jon: I think it means to be unafraid to speak the truth, to make solving the climate crisis a priority in your life.
 To ask yourself what can you do in your personal life, whether it is for your school, your company or your home.
-To move towards to solutions, to see this movie first of all and start with the basic of education and move forward with the change.
+To move towards solutions, to see this movie first of all and start with the basic of education and move forward with the change.
 The amazing thing that has happened is anybody can get involved now.
 If you work for a company, you can ask the leaders of the company where does the energy come from?
 How can we be part of the solution here?
 If you live in a home you can change the energy source, you can talk to your landlord about where the energy comes from?
 It’s about turning inwards and asking how you can be part of the solution?

 Bonni: The way I have thought about it, is that is doing something in your life that feels difficult.
-That extends you or your family and the way that you’ve been living for many years and do something to change the ease of which you have been living your life that will benefit the environment.
+That extends you or your family and the way that you’ve been living for many years and do something to change the ease with which you have been living your life that will benefit the environment.
 Whether that’s not having a car and taking public transport or whether that is putting solar panels on your roof.
 Being inconvenient means stepping outside the flow of your normal life, taking a look at the world around you and seeing what kind of changes you can make.
 To help the climate crisis come along.

 An Inconvenient Sequel: Truth to Power is out now!